utl::stre

 std::string pad_with_leading_zeroes(unsigned int number, std::size_t length = 10);

-Pads given integer with leading zeroes until its length reaches length
+with leading zeroes until it reaches given length

 .
-Useful for numbering files/data entries so they can be lexicographically sorted.
+Useful for numbering files/data entries are labeled in lexicographic order.

 Note: If number